francescocarpanese/fusionpipe/docs/docs/dev_maintainer_guide.md

 ```

 Docker can load many images, that can occopy space in your disk.
 You might want to consider to set the location where docker images are saved.

+# Migration of database
+- Use the migration script based on your version
+- Remember to update the .bash_fusionpipeenv
+- Sometimes jypternotebook does not update the env variable.
+Delete the folder `.vscode_server` to force reinstalling the server